Morocco Tour

 Day 12

 Early sunrise camel ride along the golden sand dunes in Merzouga will start your day.
-Then return to your camp for breakfast before we leave to Tinghir via Tinjdad.
-We will start the city tour of Tinghir where a good number of Jews used to live during the 20th century.
-We will visit the Jewish quarter, the area where Jews used to live in co-existence of the local Berbers, and the Jewish Cemetery.
-After time we will enjoy some time walk along the very beautiful valley and on the banks of the river to appreciate the beauty of a very long oasis of more than 40 km rich with palm trees and many sorts of fruits.
-In the north of tinghir, we will walk to visit the Jewish village of Asfalou and enjoy a great time in the famous Todgha Gorges, a 300m cut deep wall into the mountains of the High Atlas and one of the rarest landscapes all over the world.
-There will be an optional lunch in Todgha Gorges.
+Afterward, return to your camp for breakfast before we head to Tinghir via Tinjdad.
+Once we arrive, we’ll begin the city tour of Tinghir, where many Jews lived during the 20th century.
+We will visit the Jewish quarter, the area where Jews coexisted with local Berbers, and the Jewish Cemetery.
+Afterwards, enjoy a walk along the beautiful valley and riverbanks to appreciate the oasis, over 40 km long, filled with palm trees and fruits.
+Additionally, in the north of Tinghir, we’ll visit the Jewish village of Asfalou and explore the famous Todgha Gorges, a 300m deep cut into the High Atlas mountains.
+If time permits, there will be an optional lunch.

-Transfer to kelaat m’Gouna along the Dades valley. kelaat M’Gouna is a large village famous for cultivating roses; expect to find many fine, rose-infused products there.
-Continue to the valley of Skoura and check-in to “Jardins de Skoura” , one of the astonishing properties in the area.
-Enjoy your dinner there and overnight.
+Next, transfer to Kelaat M’Gouna along the Dades Valley.
+Kelaat M’Gouna is a large village famous for cultivating roses; expect to find many fine, rose-infused products there.
+Then, continue to the valley of Skoura and check in to “Jardins de Skoura”, one of the most astonishing properties in the area.
+Thereafter, enjoy your dinner there and overnight.

 Day 13